 Description:

-He was originally known as Puff Daddy and then as P. Diddy (Puff and Puffy being often used as a nickname, but never as recording names).
+Originally known as Puff Daddy and then as P. Diddy (Puff and Puffy being often used as nicknames, but never as recording names).
 In August 2005, he changed his stage name to "Diddy".
 He continues to use the name P. Diddy in New Zealand and the United Kingdom, the latter after a legal battle with another artist, Richard "Diddy" Dearlove.
-In June 2008 Combs' representative denied rumors of another name change.
-However, in 2010 it was reported that

 ... (more)